DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 ```

 ## Conclusion
 LDAP was designed as a lightweight protocol to access directory contents.
 As it evolved through the years it gained important features such as authentication and transport security.
 As a well defined means to get user information, it has found its way to small and big deployments.
 Its simplicity and openness have kept LDAP relevant through the years.
 Nowadays, single sign on systems can also work using LDAP.
 Fortunately, integrating LDAP to existing or new projects is easy.
-In our next post, we will show you how to access LDAP from Java client.
+In our next post, we will focus on Active Directory specifics using the [PrincipalContext API](https://msdn.microsoft.com/en-us/library/system.directoryservices.accountmanagement.principalcontext.aspx).
 Stay tuned!